Historic Cocoanut Grove Offers Ocean-View Elegance

 Five hundred local laborers took just seven months to complete the impressive building, overcoming a shortage of construction materials due to the 1906 San Francisco earthquake and rugged winter storms.

 When the Cocoanut Grove (then called the Casino) opened in June of 1907, more than 1,200 guests attended the grand opening.
 Congratulatory messages were received from President Theodore Roosevelt and the governors of three western states.

 Over the years, the Cocoanut Grove has been the setting for many important West Coast events.
-When the Boardwalk hosted the first Miss California beauty pageant in 1924, the Miss California Ball was held at the Cocoanut Grove.
+When the Boardwalk hosted the first Miss California beauty pageant in 1924, the Miss California Ball was held in the Cocoanut Grove.
 California’s first beauty queen, Faye Lanphier was crowned Miss California on the Beach Bandstand in front of a large crowd of admirers; Faye went on to become Miss America in 1925.

 During the Big Band Era of the ‘30s and ‘40s, the Cocoanut Grove ballroom reached new levels of popularity.
 All of the major big bands including Artie Shaw, Benny Goodman, Buddy Rogers, Xavier Cugat, Vincent Lopez, and Glen Gray adorned the marquee.
 In the 1940s Gene Krupa, Dick Jurgen, Tommy Dorsey, Freddy Martin, Russ Morgan, Merv Griffin, Lawrence Welk, and Harry Owens drew crowds from all over Northern California as well as servicemen from nearby military installations.